Go backBenefits of Swimming After Breast Surgery

 Chlorine and salt water won’t damage your breast form — but be sure to rinse it (and your swimsuit) in fresh water after you swim.
 If left unwashed, chlorine and salt will break down the silicone.

-What about the hot tub, sauna or Hammam?Lots of women ask us about using hot tubs and saunas with their breast forms.
+Sauna, Hot Tub and Hammam After Breast Cancer TreatmentLots of women ask us about using hot tubs and saunas with their breast forms.
 Here are our recommendations:

 - The highest safe temperature for a silicone breast form is 60°C (140°F).
 Take care to know the water temperature before using a hot tub or sauna.